What is colonoscopy?

 Here are the general steps involved in bowel preparation for a colonoscopy:

-- Your healthcare provider will provide you with instructions on how to prepare for the procedure.
+- Your gastroenterologist will provide you with instructions on how to prepare for the procedure.
 This may include dietary restrictions, such as avoiding solid foods for a period of time before the procedure.

 - You will be given a prescription for a bowel preparation solution, which you will need to take as directed.
 This solution will help clean out your colon.